coreinfrastructure/best-practices-badge/doc/criteria.md

 <ul>

 <li><a name="build"></a>If the software requires building for use, the project MUST provide a working build system that can automatically rebuild the software from source code.
  (N/A allowed.) <sup>[<a href="#build">build</a>]</sup><dl><dt><i>Details</i>:<dt> <dd>A build system determines what actions need to occur to rebuild the software (and in what order), and then performs those steps.
 For example, it can invoke a compiler to compile the source code.
-If an executable is created from source code, it must be possible to modify the project's source code and then generate an updated executable with those modifications. <br>If there is no need to build anything to use the software after its source code is modified, select "not applicable" (N/A).
+If an executable is created from source code, it must be possible to modify the project's source code and then generate an updated executable with those modifications.
+If there is no need to build anything to use the software after its source code is modified, select "not applicable" (N/A).
 </dd><dt><i>Rationale</i>:<dt> <dd>If a project needs to be built but there is no working build system, then potential co-developers will not be able to easily contribute and many security analysis tools will be ineffective.
 </dd></dl></li>